alexander-wu-aw/Restricted_Boltzmann_Machine/README.md

 # Restricted_Boltzmann_Machine
-A manually built restricted boltzmann machine used as a recommender system.
-It looks at a customer movie preferences and decides wether or not they will like a new movie.
+A manually built restricted boltzmann machine recommender system.
+It looks at a customer's movie preferences and decides wether or not they will like a new movie.

 A dataset is obtained that comprises of many users and their respective ratings for multiple movies.
 A test and training set is made by selecting random movie ratings for each user and ommiting the rest.